antondudakov/meeting-notes-script/README.md

   to be installed.
 The folder name is also provided to the LLM prompt as the meeting title for additional context.

+- `use_calendar_attendees` – if `true` on macOS, the script reads attendee names from the current Calendar event via `icalBuddy` and passes them to the LLM so it can use real participant names when attributing decisions and action items.
+This improves clarity and reduces ambiguous phrasing.

 ## Capturing Browser and Microphone Audio with BlackHole